linode/docs/docs/guides/development/react/create-react-app-with-appwrite/index.md

     ![Appwrite form for creating a collection](appwrite-create-collection.png)

 1. Create two attributes for the collection, by navigating to the **Attributes** tab of the new collection's page.
-Clicking the **Add Attribute** button present a menu for attribute data types, and selecting one of these gives you a prompt for creating the attribute.
+Clicking the **Add Attribute** button presents a menu of attribute data types, and selecting one of these gives you a prompt for creating the attribute.

     The first attribute should be a string attribute, and it should be given `name` as the key and a length of `64`.
 It should also have the **Required** toggle turned on.